 Visitors will be more inclined to remain on your website if it’s aesthetically appealing and visually interesting.
 They will also be more likely to return and to share your website with others.
 A visually compelling web design immediately establishes the quality of your company and your product.

 Visual design has a significant impact on a visitor’s emotional response to your small business.
 If your website has a below average visual appearance visitors will consciously and subconsciously perceive your company to be below average.

 If your small business website is built around a visitor’s objectives and point of view, it will encourage their interaction and improve your conversions.
 Ask yourself ‘why did they come to your website in the first place?’
 What questions are they hoping to answer on your website.
 Try and see your website from their perspective to create an experience that anticipates their needs and delivers the right solutions.

 You need to make it easy for visitors to access the content they need, whether it’s contact information, product specifications or prices.
 At its highest level, user experience is about providing what your prospects need before they even know they need it.

 8. Mobile Friendly Design

 25% of people on the internet at any given moment are using a smartphone or tablet.
 What’s more, research shows that tablet users are converting at higher rates than desktop users.
 This proves that your website needs to be not just viewable, but optimised for mobile devices.

-Responsive design insures that no matter what device someone uses, your website delivers content in the most effective way.
-For complex websites, custom mobile design may be necessary, however in no instance should mobile visitors be left with the standard desktop version.
+Responsive design ensures that no matter what device someone uses, your website delivers content in the most effective way.
+For complex websites, custom mobile website design may be necessary, however in no instance should mobile visitors be left with the standard desktop version.
 Desktop websites are awkward on mobile devices making it difficult to navigate menus, click links and find what users are searching for.

 9. Robust CMS and Stable Structure